acr-lfr/generate-it/docs/_pages/templates.md

 ### Testing template files

-Generate-it will ignore any files in a folder called "".
+Generate-it will ignore any files in a folder called "\_tpl_testing\_".
 An example can be found in the https://github.com/j-d-carmichael/gen-it-ts-esm-server template.

 This allows the developer of the template to build and test locally before publishing.